-It was during this time that vacuum packaging, a method of packing that removed air from the container to preserve food, was discovered.
+During this time, vacuum packaging was discovered, a method of packing that removed air from the container to preserve food.

 It has been proven to be so effective, cheap, and convenient that food manufacturers still use this type of packaging to this day.